danrobi11/yt-dlp_portable_binary/README.md

 # Unofficial yt-dlp Portable Binary

-This repository provides a GitHub Actions workflow to build a portable `yt-dlp` binary (version 2025.05.22) for Linux systems.
+This repository provides a GitHub Actions workflow to build a portable `yt-dlp` binary against the master branch for Linux systems.
 The binary is dynamically linked, includes FFmpeg, and is verified to launch successfully.

 ## About